 How long does tooth bonding last?

 On average, tooth bonding lasts around three to seven years.
-The length of time it lasts depends on the size and location of the tooth in your mouth, as well as how well you take care of it.
+The length of time it lasts depends on the size and location of the tooth in your mouth and how well you take care of it.
 If you’re diligent with your oral health, bonding can last even longer.